 The conclusion is that a blend of knowledge and skills in both fields is important for one to excel in public relations studies even as more scribes continue to industry has however become quite and communications.
-There is need to challenging with the rapid changes in the exhibit the ability to research and adapt to a dynamic world of communication especially on the digital space.
+There is need to exhibit the ability to research and adapt to a dynamic world of communication especially on the digital space.